Bhavishaya-Bansal/Dhanaay/README.md

 bash
 Copy code
 npm run dev

 Frontend Setup:
 Navigate to the frontend folder:

 bash
 Copy code
 cd frontend

 Install dependencies for the frontend:

 bash
 Copy code
 npm install

 Start the frontend development server:

 bash
 Copy code
 npm start

-Accessing the Application:
+Accessing the Application 🌐

 The frontend will be running at http://localhost:3000 by default.
 The backend API will be running at http://localhost:5000.

-API Endpoints:
+API Endpoints 🔗

 User Routes: